-The Planck mission will collect and characterise radiation from the Cosmic Microwave Background (CMB) using sensitive radio receivers operating at extremely low temperatures.
-These receivers will determine the black body equivalent temperature of the background radiation and will be capable of distinguishing temperature variations of about one microkelvin.
-These measurements will be used to produce the best ever maps of anisotropies in the CMB radiation field.
+The Planck mission was devised to collect and characterise radiation from the Cosmic Microwave Background (CMB) using sensitive radio receivers operating at extremely low temperatures.
+These receivers determined the black body equivalent temperature of the background radiation and were capable of distinguishing temperature variations of about one microkelvin.
+These measurements have been used to produce the best maps of anisotropies in the CMB radiation field.

-The Planck spacecraft is 4.2 metres high and has a maximum diameter of 4.2 metres, with a launch mass of around 1.9 tonnes.
-The spacecraft comprises a service module, which houses systems for power generation and conditioning, attitude control, data handling and communications, together with the warm parts of the scientific instruments, and a payload module.
-The payload module consists of the telescope, the optical bench, with the parts of the instruments that need to be cooled - the sensitive detector units - and the cooling systems.
+The Planck spacecraft was 4.2 metres high and had a maximum diameter of 4.2 metres, with a launch mass of around 1.9 tonnes.
+The spacecraft comprised a service module, which housed systems for power generation and conditioning, attitude control, data handling and communications, together with the warm parts of the scientific instruments, and a payload module.
+The payload module consisted of the telescope, the optical bench, with the parts of the instruments that needed to be cooled - the sensitive detector units - and the cooling systems.

 The Telescope and Instruments

-The Planck telescope is an off-axis tilted Gregorian design with a primary mirror measuring 1.9 × 1.5 m and with a projected aperture of 1.5 m diameter.
-The 1.1 × 1.0 m secondary mirror focuses the collected light onto the two scientific instruments:
+The Planck telescope was an off-axis tilted Gregorian design with a primary mirror measuring 1.9 m × 1.5 m and with a projected aperture of 1.5 m diameter.
+The 1.1 m × 1.0 m secondary mirror focused the collected light onto the two scientific instruments:

-Planck will provide a map of the Cosmic Microwave Background (CMB) field at all angular resolutions greater than 10 arcminutes and with a temperature resolution of the order of one part in 106.
-The simultaneous mapping of the sky at a wide range of frequencies will enable the separation of the Galactic and extragalactic foreground radiation from the primordial cosmological background signal.
+Planck has provided a map of the Cosmic Microwave Background (CMB) field at all angular resolutions greater than 10 arcminutes and with a temperature resolution of the order of one part in 106.
+The simultaneous mapping of the sky at a wide range of frequencies has enabled scientists to separate the Galactic and extragalactic foreground radiation from the primordial cosmological background signal.

-Planck has been carried into space by an Ariane 5 ECA launcher on 14 May 2009 and within two months after the launch will reach its orbit around L2.
+Planck has been carried into space by an Ariane 5 ECA launcher on 14 May 2009 and within two months after the launch reached its orbit around L2.
 For reasons of cost effectiveness, ESA decided to launch Planck together with Herschel, an infrared space telescope.
-The two spacecraft separated soon after launch and now operate independently.
+The two spacecraft separated soon after launch and operated independently.

-Planck's operational orbit is located 1.5 million kilometres away from the Earth in a direction diametrically opposite the Sun, at the second Lagrange point of the Sun-Earth system (L2).
-The spacecraft will be operated in a Lissajous orbit around the L2 point with an average amplitude of about 400 000 km.
+Planck's operational orbit was located 1.5 million km away from the Earth in a direction diametrically opposite the Sun, at the second Lagrange point of the Sun-Earth system (L2).
+The spacecraft operated in a Lissajous orbit around the L2 point with an average amplitude of about 400 000 km.